haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   by preventing nodes from forwarding traffic to pods that aren't running on the same node.
-* This is done by setting the **`externalTrafficPolicy`** field in the Service object's spec field to Local.
+* This is done by setting the **`externalTrafficPolicy`** field in the `Service` object's `spec` field to `Local`.
-  This way, a node forwards external traffic only to pods running on the node that received the connection.
+  - This way, a node forwards external traffic only to pods running on the node that received the connection.

 * `healthCheckNodePort`
   - The external load balancer uses this node port to